beardicus/awesome-plotters/README.md

 Single-line vector fonts or "engraving fonts".

+* [Summary of single line fonts](http://imajeenyus.com/computer/20150110_single_line_fonts/index.shtml) – good information and links to other resources and fonts
 * [Hershey Vector Font](http://paulbourke.net/dataformats/hershey/) – `.fnt` format of vector fonts from the 60s.
 Includes a good overview of the original data format of the fonts
 * [hershey-fonts](https://github.com/kamalmostafa/hershey-fonts) – C library and original font data for the Hershey fonts
 * [OneLineFonts.com](http://www.onelinefonts.com/) – commercial site with some single-line fonts available for purchase